Manolo Sanchís

 Manuel Sanchís Hontiyuelo (/es/; born 23 May 1965) is a Spanish former professional footballer who played as a sweeper.

-A part of the famous La Quinta del Buitre which stemmed from the Real Madrid youth academy, he was the only of its five members to spend his entire career with the club.
+A part of the famous La Quinta del Buitre which stemmed from the Real Madrid youth academy, he was the only one of its five members to spend his entire career with the club.
 His father Manuel Sanchís also played for Real Madrid, and both were Spanish internationals.

 Sanchís appeared in more than 700 competitive matches for his only club, and represented the national team in one World Cup and one European Championship.

 Club career

 A product of Real Madrid's prolific youth system, Madrid-born Sanchís made his debut with the first team on 4 December 1983, scoring the only goal at Real Murcia CF and finishing his debut campaign with a further 17 appearances (and two goals) for the main squad.

 Sanchís only appeared in less than 30 matches in two of the following 15 seasons, and was instrumental in the team's several conquests, including six La Liga championships, two UEFA Champions Leagues and two UEFA Cups.
 In 1999–2000 he featured sparingly, but still helped them to their eighth European Cup, playing 11 minutes in the final against fellow Spanish side Valencia CF in a 3–0 win.

 Sanchís retired in 2001 at the age of 36, having played 710 official games for his only club – 523 of those in the league – while also captaining it for 13 years.